whiskyechobravo/kerko/docs/recipes.md

   [https://demo.kerko.whiskyechobravo.com/bibliography/?**topic**=Z8LT6QZG.2ZGZH2E2](https://demo.kerko.whiskyechobravo.com/bibliography/?topic=Z8LT6QZG.2ZGZH2E2).
 - `title` is the heading that Kerko will show for the facet.
 If desired, you may choose a title that is different from the collection's name in Zotero.
-- `weight` determines the relative position of the facet relatively to the other facets.
+- `weight` determines the relative position of the facet.
 Small numbers (low weights) rise above large ones (heavier weights).
 This explains why, in our example, Kerko displays "Topic" (weighting 110) above "Field of study" (120) and "Contribution" (130).

 Other things to know: